johnzastrow/mqs/README.md

 **This subproject has been abandoned due to GeoPackage specification limitations for analytical raster data.**

 The GeoPackage raster storage specification is designed for tile-based base layers (web mapping), not analytical datasets requiring lossless compression, high bit-depths, and continuous data access.
 For analytical raster workflows, keep native formats (GeoTIFF, NetCDF, HDF) that are optimized for scientific analysis.

-~~A QGIS Processing Toolbox script that recursively searches directories for raster files and loads them into a single GeoPackage with metadata preservation and optional style application.
-Consolidates scattered raster data from complex directory structures into a modern, portable GeoPackage format.~~

 See `docs/rasters2gpkg/README.md` for detailed explanation of abandonment reasons and alternative approaches.